Juslow/pass-tracker/README.md

 ## General Information
 Originally this project was created for a particular settlement (that's why it is in Russian).
 Here I want to share a copy of that application with some adjustments.

 The application is used for tracking and controlling access to private residential territory.
-It is implemented using Flask and Heroku.
+It is implemented using Flask.
 The SQLAlchemy library was used to work with database.
 SQLite database was applied during testing, and after deployment on Heroku, PostgreSQL (Heroku Postgre) was connected.
 The application allows for registration, authentication, as well as features for changing user data (changing the password and parameters of added passes).